GSuhir/Quizify/README.md

 ## Usage

-For those who failed to get on Jeapardy
+For those who failed to get on Jeopardy!

 ## Tests
 - Easy